fravan1/my-audits/code4rena/prePO/findings.md

 _Recommendation_

 Just like `globalNetDepositAmount` being tracked in `DepositRecord` contract, a `globalUserDepositAmount` should be tracked that is a cumulative sum of all user deposits (excluding deposits made by protocol itself).
+[PrePO docs](https://docs.prepo.io/) and [developer docs](https://docs.prepo.io/developer/core-contracts)

 Check following condition before allowing manager to withdraw funds